schilker/public/test.md

 **Core rule:** A model stays in dev until a human sets `status=Approved` + `promote=true` in the **dev registry**.
 The dev registry is the single governance source for all environments.
 Stage and prod registries are projections written only by the promotion pipeline; "read-only" means no human edits, enforced with IAM.

-**Promotion is manual at every hop, driven by a flag in the dev registry.** Approval only blesses a version — it does not move anything.
-A human then sets a `promote_to` flag (`stage`, then later `prod`) on the model in the **dev** registry.
-That tag change drives EventBridge → a single orchestrator Lambda, which routes the artifact to the correct target account.
-All UI happens in dev; the two hops are symmetric; prod adds a CodePipeline approval gate.
+**Promotion is manual at every hop, driven by the model's native `ModelLifeCycle` stage in the dev registry.** Approval (`Approved` + `promote=true`) only blesses a version — it does not move anything.
+A human then advances the version's native **`ModelLifeCycle.Stage`** (`Staging`, then later `Production`) from Studio's *Update model lifecycle* action.
+That transition emits a native `SageMaker Model Package State Change` EventBridge event (`UpdatedModelPackageFields=["ModelLifeCycle"]`), which a rule routes to a single orchestrator Lambda; the orchestrator reads the target stage from the event payload and routes the artifact to the correct account.
+All UI happens in dev (native Studio actions — no CLI, no hand-edited tags); the two hops are symmetric; prod adds a CodePipeline approval gate.
 There is no automatic dev→stage promotion.

 **Selection:** The inference pipeline selects the current `Approved` + `candidate_type=release` model at execution time from the local registry.
 A model-version change requires no CDK redeploy and no pipeline upsert — the next scheduled run picks it up.